Green Chile Potato SoupJump to Recipe

-Even though it was still in the 80s when I made this soup, Betsy and I had no problem eating full bowls of it.
-It’s just that good.
 As the weather cools off though, this Green Chile Potato Soup really is a meal that you have to try.

 Green Chile Potato Soup starts with a classic cream of potato soup and then kicks it up a notch with roasted Hatch green chiles!
 The perfect fall soup.

 1) Prepare all your ingredients: chopping onions, carrots, celery, potatoes.
 Also, scrape out the seeds from the roasted chiles and chop them up roughly.

 2) In a large, heavy pot, add butter over medium heat.
 Once melted, add onions, celery, carrots, and chiles.
 Cook for 4-5 minutes until they start to soften.
 Season with a pinch of salt and pepper.